LukasWoodtli/WebPage/content/mastering_embedded_linux_programming.md

 *"The approach used most often, and also the one with most real-world testing, is the symmetric image (**A/B**) update, or its cousin the asymmetric (recovery) image update.
 Here, you have the choice of SWUpdate, RAUC, and Mender."*

-# Interfacing with Device Drivers
+# Chapter 9.
+Interfacing with Device Drivers

 *"In many cases, you will find that there are device drivers provided for you, and you can achieve everything you want without writing any kernel code.
 For example, you can manipulate GPIO pins and LEDs using files in **sysfs**, and there are libraries to access serial buses, including **SPI (Serial Peripheral Interface)** and **I2C (Inter-Integrated Circuit)**."*